The Most Beautiful Running Paths in Houston

 Paul Carr Jogging Trail

-This 2-mile strip down the historic Heights Blvd will make you want to house hunt the second you get home.
-Edged with stately mansions and quaint Victorian-style homes with wrap-around porches that you wish you had, plus seriously cool, rotating art installations along the way, the only thing not pretty about this run is the ugly cry you do when you remember what’s in your bank account.
+Running from just north of I-10 to 20th Streets, this roughly two-mile strip down the historic Heights Boulevard will make you want to house hunt the second you get home.
+Lined with stately mansions and quaint Victorian-style homes with wrap-around porches that you wish you had, plus seriously cool, rotating art installations along the way, the only thing not pretty about this run is the ugly cry you do when you remember what’s in your bank account.

 Brays Bayou Greenway

 There’s a reason we’re called Bayou City, and this 31-mile bayou is one of them.
 The naturally formed park flows eastward from Fort Bend County, through the Texas Medical Center and to the Houston Ship Channel.
-Along it, you’ll find a popular bayou-side running trail, which can be easily accessed from the both Hermann Park and the University of Houston campus.
-It’s pretty sweet as it is, but expect big things in the future, as it’s a huge part of the Houston Parks Board’s Bayou Greenways 2020 Project.
-The project plans to connect Houston parks through an uninterrupted ribbon of green space, complete with hike and bike trails along the bayou within the city limits.
+Along it, you’ll find a popular bayou-side running trail, which can be easily accessed from both the Hermann Park and the University of Houston campus.
+It was already pretty sweet, and then the Houston Parks Board’s Bayou Greenways 2020 Project amped things up through an uninterrupted ribbon of green space, complete with hike and bike trails along the bayou within the city limits.

 George Mitchell Nature Preserve